Beastyara/GPT-HOUSE/README.md

 # 1. How to mimic the style of successful Instagram posts?

 I add the content to the system in GPT-3.5.
 It helps to give a starting role for GPT Assistant.
-So, by this one line of code, we can force GPT write in Instgram Post Style.
+So, by this one line of code, we can force GPT to write in Instagram Post Style.
 The line of code is written below.
 # "role": "system", "content": "You are a Creative Instagram Post Writer."

 # 2. What prompt engineering techniques can improve quality?